camillelamy/explainers/coop_reporting.md

 - *disposition*: "reporting"
 - *effectivePolicy*: the *report only value* of the COOP page
-- *openerUrl*: if the COOP document and all its redirect are same-origin with the opener, the sanitized opener URL, an empty string otherwise.
+- *openerURL*: if the COOP document and all its redirect are same-origin with the opener, the sanitized opener URL, an empty string otherwise.
 - *referrer*: the referrer of the COOP document.
 - *violation*: "access-from-coop-page-to-opener"
 - *property*: the name of the property being accessed